8 Tips On How To Relieve Allergies Naturally

 • Even itchy skin for some people

-Often it feels like the winter ills and chills but in warmer weather, which can feel very unfair.
+Often it feels like the winter ills and chills, just in warmer weather, which can feel very unfair.

-Seasonal allergies can be a funny thing to work around, some years are worse than others and some people can go a few years with no real symptoms and then be hit with terrible symptoms that can feel quite debilitating.
+Seasonal allergies can be a funny thing to work around; some years are worse than others, and some people can go a few years with no real symptoms and then be hit with terrible ones that can feel quite debilitating.

-Conventionally you can take anti-histamines that stop the histamine effect within your body.
-You can also take antihistamine nasal sprays but they have a short timeframe that you are allowed to use them for.
+Conventionally, you can take antihistamines that stop the histamine effect within your body.
+You can also take antihistamine nasal sprays, but they have a short timeframe during which you are allowed to use them.
 This is not helpful when seasonal allergies can last for months.
-So how do you relieve allergies without these solutions?
+Some plants can naturally help relieve the symptoms of allergies.

 Elderflower

 Elderflower has been traditionally used to reduce runny noses or catarrhal deafness (that awful blocked hearing you can get from too much mucus).
-You could find and pick some of your own in early summer as that is when these bright white flower heads are out.
-We use elderflower in our Defence Elixir.
+You could find and pick some of your own in early summer, as that is when these bright, white flower heads are out.
+You can make elderflower tea to help with allergies.
+We use elderflower in our Vira-Defence Elixir.

 Ribwort